ruslo/hunter/docs/overview/automatic.rst

 Optional dependencies
 =====================

 Optional dependency?
-No problems, expressed in a pretty clean way:
+No problem, optional dependencies are expressed in a straightforward way:

 .. code-block:: cmake
   :emphasize-lines: 4